Abbasi, Ahsan challenging NAB claim about tangible question

 The sources close to both the leaders told The News here Friday evening that they were aware that whenever any official, including the NAB investigators, visited them in the detention, the whole video/audio recording was made by the bureau through hidden cameras.

-He made it clear that he has no objection if the questioning that was recorded clandestinely by the NAB if made public.
-As far the question-answer in black and white is concerned, it was done even before the arrest and hopefully NAB under the instruction of its political bosses would continue as long it could do even now.
+He made it clear that he has no objection if the questioning that was recorded clandestinely by the National Accountability Bureau if made public.
+As far the question-answer in black and white is concerned, it was done even before the arrest and hopefully National Accountability Bureau under the instruction of its political bosses would continue as long it could do even now.

 Prof Ahsan Iqbal is returning to the federal capital on Monday (March 2).
 He will be having meeting with JUI leader Maulana Fazalur Rehman with whom he already had spoken on phone the other day.
 Shahid Khaqan Abbasi and Prof Ahsan Iqbal have hectic political scheduled for the upcoming month.